microsoft/FastTrack/scripts/Get-AuditGuestTeams/readme.md

 - You must set ExecutionPolicy to allow running the script.
 Example: Set-ExecutionPolicy -ExecutionPolicy Unrestricted

 .PARAMETER: "ExportMethod"
-- This parameter will define the way the outcome will be displayed: On Screen or saved into the Desktop of the user profile;
+- This parameter will define the way the outcome will be displayed: On Screen or saved into the Downloads folder of the user profile;

 .EXAMPLE:
 - ".\Get-AuditGuestTeams -ExportMethod onScreen"